C0SMICP0TAT0/project-alfred/rnd_plan.md

 ### 1A: Basic Electronics and Programming Fundamentals (Weeks 1-2)
 1. Learn basic circuit concepts: voltage, current, resistance, and Ohm's Law
 2. Practice using a multimeter to measure voltage and resistance
-3. Set up a simple LED circuit on a breadboard
+3. Set up a simple LED circuit on a breadboard (done)
-4. Learn fundamental programming concepts through Python tutorials
+4. Learn fundamental programming concepts through Python tutorials (Learning it on the fly)
-5. Create basic Python scripts on the Raspberry Pi
+5. 5.
+Create basic Python scripts on the Raspberry Pi (done)
-6. Practice Linux command line operations essential for Raspberry Pi management
+6. Practice Linux command line operations essential for Raspberry Pi management (Learning it on the fly)

 ### 1B: Raspberry Pi Mastery (Weeks 3-4)
-1. Configure the Raspberry Pi operating system with necessary packages
+1. Configure the Raspberry Pi operating system with necessary packages (done)
-2. Learn GPIO pin control through simple LED blinking exercises
+2. Learn GPIO pin control through simple LED blinking exercises (done)
-3. Set up remote access options (SSH, VNC) for headless operation
+3. Set up remote access options (SSH, VNC) for headless operation (done)
-4. Install and configure development environments and libraries (Python, OpenCV)
+4. Install and configure development environments and libraries (Python, OpenCV) (done)
-5. Create a systematic file structure for your project
+5. Create a systematic file structure for your project (done)
-6. Practice basic file operations and permissions management
+6. Practice basic file operations and permissions management (meh)

 ### 1C: Arduino Introduction (Weeks 5-6)
-1. Set up the Arduino IDE on both your laptop and Raspberry Pi
+1. Set up the Arduino IDE on both your laptop and Raspberry Pi (done)
-2. Create simple sketch programs for LED control
+2. Create simple sketch programs for LED control (done)
-3. Learn about digital and analog I/O pins
+3. Learn about digital and analog I/O pins (done)
-4. Practice using PWM (Pulse Width Modulation) for LED brightness control
+4. Practice using PWM (Pulse Width Modulation) for LED brightness control (meh)
-5. Understand the Arduino programming loop structure
+5. Understand the Arduino programming loop structure (done)
 6. Create a simple program that reads sensor input and controls an output

 ### 1D: ROS Fundamentals (Weeks 7-10)